30 US Places With Fabulous Weather in May

 Excellent May weather does exist at a scattering of American beaches, mountains, cities and towns.
 Here are 30 of those places.
 These range from world-famous tourist destinations to quiet spots that most people have never heard of.
 All 30 are reliably warm and mainly dry.

-These six cool spots aren't really chilly, just slightly cooler than room temperature.
-Daytime maximums land most often in the 60s Fahrenheit.
+These five cool spots aren't really chilly, just slightly cooler than room temperature.
+Daytime maximums often land in the 60s Fahrenheit.

 4. Ocean City, Maryland

 May temperatures at this Atlantic beach getaway usually peak in the 60s or 70s, although a few days can spike into the 80s.
 Meanwhile, rain for the month typically totals 3.8 inches.

 5. Santa Cruz, California

 Santa Cruz enjoys its most moderate temperatures of the year during May.
 Days are just as likely to warm up into the 60s as the 70s.
 Usually a few days this month will reach highs in the 80s °F. Rain this month does happen, but amounts to less than an inch typically falling over four days.

 The 16 warm places here feature weather that's comfortable for just about anybody.
 Their temperatures mainly top out in the 70s Fahrenheit each day.